hamdaniari/CHT/README.md

 # CHT
-Tutorial of Conjugate Heat Transfer
+Tutorial of Conjugate Heat Transfer in OpenFOAM

 This tutorial is based on the tutorial from wiki https://openfoamwiki.net/index.php/Getting_started_with_chtMultiRegionSimpleFoam_-_planeWall2D